 Basic Components of an Engineering Drawing

 Creating drawings for optimum production will require a good understanding of technical drawing basics.
 A single drawing consists of several elements with a few variations to them.
-Let’s take a closer look at the components that make up an engineering drawing.
+Let’s take a closer look at the components that make up an engineering drawing, and then you would know how to read engineering drawings.

 The hidden line is another type of line used in mechanical drawing.
 It helps to show points that would not be otherwise visible on the drawing.
 For example, the length of an internal step of a part may be shown using hidden lines.